orbingol/NURBS-Python/.github/CONTRIBUTING.md

 I would be glad if you could follow these standards while developing for NURBS-Python.
 Failure to follow may cause rejection of your contributions (as pull requests or other methods).

-## Feature requests

-It could be always possible to add new features and the same rules are effective as if you have found a bug.
-**I would be very much glad if you could directly develop the new features and make a pull request instead of asking me to implement them** :)

 ## Pull requests

-It would be suggested to [create pull requests](https://help.github.com/articles/creating-a-pull-request/) against relevant branch as descibed below:
+It is suggested to [create pull requests](https://help.github.com/articles/creating-a-pull-request/) against relevant branch as described on the [wiki page](https://github.com/orbingol/NURBS-Python/wiki).

-* NURBS-Python v4.x, PR against `devmaster` (`master`, if it does not exist)
-* NURBS-Python v3.x, PR against `3.x-dev` (`3.x`, if it does not exist)
-* NURBS-Python v2.x is not maintained anymore

 CI tools are set to test every pull request.
 The test results will become accessible in a short while under the pull request page.
 If your code does not follow the standards as described under **Coding Standards** section, your PR will not be considered for review at all.